kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 ### Low morale
 Organization's culture is perceived as full of negativity and unhappiness.
 Employees' morale is low.
 Many of them are not motivated to do their best.
-Burnout and passive attitudes are common.
+Passive attitudes are common.

 __Exemplary statements reported by employees:__